API-Skeletons/zf-oauth2-doctrine/README.md

 To make JWT easier to test command line tools are included.

 * `oauth2:jwt:create` Create a new JWT for a given client.
 This JWT will be used by an oauth2 connection requesting a grant_type of `urn:ietf:params:oauth:grant-type:jwt-bearer`.
-Creating the JWT puts the oauth2 connection requet's public key in place in the OAuth2 tables.
+Creating the JWT puts the oauth2 connection request's public key in place in the OAuth2 tables.

 * `oauth2:public-key:create` Create the public/private key record for the given client.
 This data is used to sign JWT access tokens.
 Each client may have only one key pair.

-For the connecting side `zf-oauth2-client` provides a command line tool to generate a JWT reqeust.
+For the connecting side [zf-oauth2-client](https://github.com/TomHAnderson/zf-oauth2-client) provides a command line tool to generate a JWT reqeust.
 See also http://bshaffer.github.io/oauth2-server-php-docs/grant-types/jwt-bearer/

 Extensions